Major Differences Between Microeconomics and Macroeconomics

 What is Macroeconomics?

-It analyzes the markets, businesses, industries, and governments on an overall basis.
-The government policies and the factors influencing the economy of a nation are covered under the scope of macroeconomics.
+It analyses the markets, businesses, industries, and governments on an overall basis.
+The government policies and the factors influencing the economy of a nation are covered under the scope of Macroeconomics.

 Principles of Macroeconomics